NREL/pysam/docs/_build/html/_sources/index.rst.txt

 Installation
 ^^^^^^^^^^^^
-For Python 3.5 to 3.8, as NREL-PySAM is available on PyPi.
+PySAM for Python 3.5 to 3.8, as NREL-PySAM, is available on PyPi.
 It is also available on Anaconda for MacOSX up to 3.8 and on Windows and Linux up to 3.7.
 NREL-PySAM-stubs is the stub file package providing auto-completion features.

 To install from PyPi::